falconsmilie/phospy/docs/parity.md

 # Parity to PhosR

-PhosPy is inspired by `PhosR`, but the parity claim is intentionally narrow.
+PhosPy is inspired by `PhosR`, but the parity claim is deliberately narrow.

-## What Parity Means Here
+## What “parity” Means Here

-Parity in this repository means:
+Parity in this repository is:

 - fixture-backed
 - seam-level
 - selective

-It does not mean:
+Parity here does **not** mean:

 - full package equivalence with `PhosR`
 - every `PhosR` feature is implemented
 - every native Python path should match `PhosR` numerically

-## Fixture Families at a Glance

-Trace directories such as `prediction_trace/` belong to the fixture family listed below.
-They are not separate fixture families.

-- `tests/fixtures/r_reference`: small R-generated fixtures protecting preprocessing, site-matrix construction, and the downstream wrapper flow
-- `tests/fixtures/r_reference_l6`: main L6 reference set protecting downstream kinase-analysis outputs, native prediction seams, ranking agreement, and replay against committed R sampling traces
-- `tests/fixtures/fragile_support_reference`: curated support-screening fixtures protecting boundary conditions around support and inclusion rules
-- `tests/fixtures/r_reference_l6_seam_stress`: smaller seam-stress fixtures protecting combined-score and replay boundary behaviour
-- `tests/fixtures/synthetic_adaptive_sampling_edge`: synthetic fixtures protecting deterministic adaptive-sampling edge cases
-- `tests/fixtures/public_workflow_reference`: committed benchmark outputs for the public `SimpleKinaseWorkflow` and `SignalomeWorkflow` demos

-For fixture rebuild commands, see [`fixtures.md`](fixtures.md).

-## `svm_mode`
+## Prediction Modes

 PhosPy exposes two public prediction presets:

-- `svm_mode="default"` for the recommended stable native path
+- `svm_mode="default"`: the recommended stable native path
-- `svm_mode="r_parity"` for the supported parity-oriented learner, sampling, and final-scoring preset
+- `svm_mode="r_parity"`: the supported parity-oriented preset for closer reference-style comparison

 Using `svm_mode="r_parity"` does not make the full workflow equivalent to `PhosR`.
-It is the narrower preset used when parity-sensitive prediction checks need the closest supported reference-oriented path.

-The explicit support decision is recorded in [ADR 0002](adr/0002-r-parity-public-preset.md).
+The support decision is recorded in [ADR 0002](adr/0002-r-parity-public-preset.md).

-## What Is Covered
+## What is Covered Today

 The current parity layer covers selected seams, including: